Quick Summary: Mac Dictation Fixes and Alternatives

 On Apple Silicon Macs (M1 or later) running macOS Monterey or newer, basic Dictation works offline.
 However, some features like auto-punctuation and certain language processing still require an internet connection.
 Intel Macs send all audio to Apple's servers for processing, so they require internet.
 For fully offline dictation with no caveats, EmberType processes everything locally regardless of your internet connection.

 EmberType is the best alternative for users who want reliable, accurate dictation without subscriptions.
-It runs 100% offline using Whisper AI, works in any Mac app, and costs $39 one-time.
+It runs 100% offline using Whisper AI, works in any Mac app, and costs $49 one-time.
 Wispr Flow ($15/mo) is a good cloud-based option if you don't mind sending audio to servers.
 SuperWhisper ($8.49/mo) offers a hybrid local/cloud approach.

 Apple uses its own speech recognition engine, which is optimized for general consumer use rather than professional accuracy.
 It struggles with technical vocabulary, proper nouns, accents, and background noise.
 In noisy environments, accuracy can drop to 65-75%.
-Third-party apps using OpenAI's Whisper AI model — like EmberType — typically achieve 95%+ accuracy in the same conditions because Whisper was trained on a much larger and more diverse dataset.
+Third-party apps using OpenAI's Whisper AI model -like EmberType -typically achieve 95%+ accuracy in the same conditions because Whisper was trained on a much larger and more diverse dataset.